 [Any specific intra-council protocols.
-One already exists between audit/HR and there is scope for similar between audit/legal and audit/IT.
+One already exists between audit/HR and there's scope for similar between audit/legal and audit/IT.
 These will be added to this document as they are developed.
 Could potentially include protocols with third parties, but they are more likely to be case-by-case.
-Will not be published in full outside the audit team and relevant services as they will give details of method].
+Will not be published in full outside the audit team and relevant services as they will give details of method.
+However, will include general principles common to any protocols:].